 “Written like a novel but researched with academic rigor, this account of a photographer whose work seemed to incorporate images from the spirit realm stops short of either endorsing the veracity of the photographer’s claim or debunking his work as a scam...A well-paced nonfiction work that reads more like a historical novel than an academic study.”—Kirkus

 “In this meticulously researched study of America’s dalliance with spiritualism in the 19th century...Manseau provides comprehensive context for his chronicle of Mumler, placing him at the intersection of the Spiritualist movement and the rise of the photographic art, and in the context of the Civil War, which acquainted Americans with death on an unprecedented scale.—Publishers Weekly, starred review

 “Manseau has become the foremost chronicler of the deep American desire to believe in the weird, the strange, and oddly wonderful.
 His latest, The Apparitionists, is lighthearted and yet—in all senses—grave, a profound consideration of death and doubt illuminated by a 19th century gallery of genius and ingenious deception.
-The dead speak in this brilliantly entertaining tale.” —Jeff Sharlet, New York Times bestselling author of The Family: The Secret Fundamentalism at the Heart of American Life
+The dead speak in this brilliantly entertaining tale.”—Jeff Sharlet, New York Times best-selling author of The Family: The Secret Fundamentalism at the Heart of American Power

 You have selected a product that is available for purchase only by a customer with an Educational Institution account.
 If you have an Educational Institution account, please sign out and sign back in using an Educational Institution account email address and password.

 For inquiries concerning bulk purchases for corporate use, sales incentives, or nonprofit sales, please email our Special Sales department at TradeSales@hmhco.com.